RenzeLou/GradTS/README.md

 sh setup_data.sh
 ```

-Then, run this script to tokenize all the datasets.
+After that, run this script to tokenize all the datasets.

 ```shell
 sh setup_tok.sh